This event occurred in the past

-Joan B. Kroc Institute for Peace & Justice Peace & Justice The
+Joan B. Kroc Institute for Peace and Justice, Peace & Justice Theatre

 The School of Law’s Center for the Study of Constitutional Originalism welcomes John Yoo, professor at the University of California, Berkeley, Boalt Hall School of Law, architect of the Patriot Act and author of the so-called “torture memo,” for a debate about the War on Terror.
 Yoo will go head-to-head with USD School of Law Professor Mike Ramsey on issues of war power such as the authority to launch pre-emptive attacks abroad and conducting surveillance without a warrant.